The Last Prophecy - The Cathar Prophecy of 2021

 Choosing to steal your way through life is starting down a slippery slope that quickly accelerates.

-Violence has a severe impact on people.
-It can result in long-lasting suffering, whether at home, in schools, or in the streets.
-It gives power to bigger and more muscular people and criminals at the expense of smaller individuals (children, women, men of smaller size, etc.).
+Violence can have a severe impact on people.
+It can result in long-lasting suffering, whether it occurred at home, in schools, or in the streets.
 Severe or prolong violence or intimidation can result in decades of suffering even after it has ended.
+Violence gives power to bigger and more muscular people and criminals at the expense of smaller individuals (children, women, men of smaller size, etc.).

 Peter Was the Christ